smtilson/pp5-ml-dashboard/README.md

 ## Epics and User Stories

-- The project was split into 6 epics based on the ML tasks.
+The project was split into 6 epics based on the ML tasks.
 Within each of these Epics, we completed user stories and used the agile methodology.

 Epic - Data Collection
 * User story (E1US01) - As a **data analyst**, I can import  the dataset from Kaggle so that I can save the data in a local directory.
 * User Story (E1US02) - As a **data analyst**, I can load a saved dataset so that I can analyse the data to gain insights on what further tasks may be required.

 Epic - Data Visualization, Cleaning, and EDA
 * User Story (E2US01) - As a **data scientist**, I can visualise the dataset so that I can interpret which attributes correlate most closely with wins (Business Requirement 1 and Hypothesis 2).
 * User Story (E2US02) - As a **data analyst**, I can inspect the dataset to determine what data cleaning tasks should be done.
 * User Story (E2US03) - As a **data analyst**, I can test the feature distributions to see if they are normal distributions.
 * User Story (E2US04) - As a **data analyst**, I can impute or drop missing data to prepare the dataset.
 * User Story (E2US05) - As a **non-technical user**, I can visually inspect the distributions and see relationships between features indicated by correlation coefficients and Predicitve Power score.

 Epic - Classification Model: Training, Optimization and Validation
 * User Story (E3US01) - As a **data scientist**, I can split the data into a train and test set to prepare it for the ML model.
 * User Story (E3US02) - As a **data analyst**, I can determine how to transform the features in order to normalize them.
 * User Story (E3US03) - As a **data engineer**, I can fit a ML pipeline with all the data to prepare the ML model for deployment.
 * User Story (E3US04) - As a **data scientist**, I can look at the features used by the models in order to determine which are important (Hypothesis 1).
 * User Story (E3US05) - As a **data engineer**, I can determine the best algorithm for predicting wins to use in the ML model (Business Requirement 2 and Hypothesis 3).
 * User Story (E3US06) - As a **data engineer**, I can carry out an extensive hyperparameter optimisation to ensure the ML model gives the best results (Business Requirement 2 and Hypothesis 3).
 * User Story (E3US07) - As a **data scientist**, I can evaluate the model's performance to determine whether it has met our goals for predicting wins (Business Requirement 2 and Hypothesis 3).

 Epic - Clustering Model: Training and Evaluation
 * User Story (E4US01) - As a **data engineer**, I can determine the number of principal components to use in my pipeline.
 * User Story (E4US02) - As a **data engineer**, I can determine the number of clusters to use in my pipeline using the Elbow method and the Silhouette scores.

-* User Story (E4US03) - C
+* User Story (E4US03) - As a **data scientist**, I can use a classification model to predict the clusters games belong to.
 * User Story (E4US04) - As a **data engineer**, I can use the classification model to determine the important features for the clustering model.
 * User Story (E4US05) - As a **data scientist**, I can use the classification model to produce a profile for the clusters.
 * User Story (E4US06) - As a **data scientist**, I can use the profiles to determine if the clusters are related to era (Business Requirement 3 and Hypothesis 4).

 Epic - Dashboard Planning, Design, and Development
 * User Story (E5US01) - As a **non-technical user**, I can view the project sumamry that describes the project and aspects of it.
 * User Story (E5US02) - As a **non-technical user**, I can view the business requirements, hypotheses, and validations to determine how successful the project was.
 * User Story (E5US03) - As a **non-technical user**, I can select games the models have not seen and use the models to predict the outcome.
 * User Story (E5US04) - As a **technical user**, I can visualize the distributions of the features as well as their correlation, and Predictive Power score (Business Requirement 1 and Hypothesis 2).
 * User Story (E5US05) - As a **technical user**, I can view the details of the models and see how they performed on the data (Business Requirement 2  and 3, as well as Hypothesis 3 and 4).
 * User Story (E5US06) - As a **non-technical user**, I can examine the profiles of the different clusters and visualize the distributions of the features across ecah cluster.
 * User Story (E5US07) - As a **non-technical user**, I can read the conclusions of the project and determine if the hypotheses were validated and if the business requirements were met.

 Epic - Deployment
 * User Story (E6US01) - As a **user**, I can view the project dashboard on a live website.
 * User Story (E6US02) - As a **technical user**, I can learn the details of the project by following along in jupyter notebooks.

 [TOC](#table-of-contents)

 ## Dashboard Design

-### Summary
+* Summary Page
-#### Introduction
+  * Introduction
-Smmary of project and motiviation.
+    - Summary of project and motiviation.
-#### Dataset
+  * Dataset
-Sample of dataset, link to source.
+    - Sample of dataset, link to source.
-#### Features
+  * Features
-Meaning of the different statistics.
+    - Meaning of the different statistics.
-#### Business Requirements
+  * Business Requirements
-Description of individual business requirements.
+    - Description of individual business requirements.

-### EDA
+* EDA
-#### Introduction
+  * Introduction
-Different approaches taken during EDA part of project.
+    - Different approaches taken during EDA part of project.
-#### Feature Distribution
+  * Feature Distribution
-Results of Normality testing, plots of distributions colored by target.
+    - Results of Normality testing, plots of distributions colored by target.
-#### Correlation and Predictive Power Score
+  * Correlation and Predictive Power Score
-Correlation coefficients and scatterplots of pairs of features as well as their Predicitve Power score.
+    - Correlation coefficients and scatterplots of pairs of features as well as their Predicitve Power score.
-Highlight interesting relationships found during EDA.
+    - Highlight interesting relationships found during EDA.

-### Predictor
+* Predictor
-Select games from most recent season in dataset.
+    - Select games from most recent season in dataset.
-See the game statistics.
+    - See the game statistics.
-Predict outcome and evaluate prediciton with either model.
+    - Predict outcome and evaluate prediciton with either model.

-### Hypotheses and Validation
+* Hypotheses and Validation
-#### Business Requirements
+  * Business Requirements
-Description of individual business requirements.
+    - Description of individual business requirements.
-#### Hypotheses
+  * Hypotheses
-Statement of each hypothesis along with method of validation.
+    - Statement of each hypothesis along with method of validation.
-Specifies page on dashboard where user can see the validation.
+    - Specifies page on dashboard where user can see the validation.
-#### Results
+  * Results
-Summary of results.
+    - Summary of results.

-### ML: Naive Feature Selection
+* ML: Naive Feature Selection
-#### Hypothesis 1
+  * Hypothesis 1
-Statment of hypothesis.
+    - Statment of hypothesis.
-#### Process
+  * Process
-Outline of validation method.
+    - Outline of validation method.
-Report on findings.
+    - Report on findings.
-#### Conclusion
+  * Conclusion
-Summary of results.
+    - Summary of results.

-### ML: Logistic Regression Model
+* ML: Logistic Regression Model
-#### Introduction
+  * Introduction
-Restatement of Business Requirement 2.
+    - Restatement of Business Requirement 2.
-Interesting findings.
+    - Interesting findings.
-#### Hyperparameters
+  * Hyperparameters
-Explanation of hyperparameters that were tuned.
+    - Explanation of hyperparameters that were tuned.
-Outline of search process.
+    - Outline of search process.
-#### Performance Report
+  * Performance Report
-Evaluation of final model
+    - Evaluation of final model
-#### Pipeline
+  * Pipeline
-Important features and their importance
+    - Important features and their importance
-Steps in pipeline
+    - Steps in pipeline

-### ML: Adaptive Boost Model
+* ML: Adaptive Boost Model
-#### Introduction
+  * Introduction
-Restatement of Business Requirement 2.
+    - Restatement of Business Requirement 2.
-Interesting findings.
+    - Interesting findings.
-#### Hyperparameters
+  * Hyperparameters
-Explanation of hyperparameters that were tuned.
+    - Explanation of hyperparameters that were tuned.
-Outline of search process.
+    - Outline of search process.
-#### Performance Report
+  * Performance Report
-Evaluation of final model
+    - Evaluation of final model
-#### Pipeline
+  * Pipeline
-Important features and their importance
+    - Important features and their importance
-Steps in pipeline
+    - Steps in pipeline

-### ML: Cluster Analysis
+* ML: Cluster Analysis
-#### Introduction
+  * Introduction
-Summary of clustering proceedure.
+    - Summary of clustering proceedure.
-#### Cluster Profiles
+  * Cluster Profiles
-Profile dataframe.
+    - Profile dataframe.
-Smaller profile highlighting season.
+    - Smaller profile highlighting season.
-Description of each cluster profile according to non-overlapping features.
+    - Description of each cluster profile according to non-overlapping features.
-#### Feature Distribution
+  * Feature Distribution
-Distribution of seasons for each cluster.
+    - Distribution of seasons for each cluster.
-Distribution of other features by cluster.
+    - Distribution of other features by cluster.
-#### Cluster Pipeline
+  * Cluster Pipeline
-Silhouette score diagram.
+    - Silhouette score diagram.
-Cluster pipeline steps.
+    - Cluster pipeline steps.
-#### Classification Pipeline
+  * Classification Pipeline
-Training process for classification pipeline.
+    - Training process for classification pipeline.
-Performance on test set.
+    - Performance on test set.
-Important features of classification model.
+    - Important features of classification model.
-Classification pipeline steps.
+    - Classification pipeline steps.

-### Conclusions
+* Conclusions
-#### Introduction
+  * Introduction
-Summary of results.
+    - Summary of results.
-#### Business Requirements
+  * Business Requirements
-Explanation of how the business requirements were satisfied.
+    - Explanation of how the business requirements were satisfied.
-#### Project Outcomes
+  * Project Outcomes
-Summary of outcome.
+    - Summary of outcome.
-Shortcomings.
+    - Shortcomings.
-Future directions.
+    - Future directions.

 ## Deployment
 This assumes that you already have a Heroku account.